radian-software/utunes/README.md

-The response may have a null value for the `playlist`, `index`, `seek`, and/or `seek_end` keys if these parameters have not yet been set, or data is unavailable.
+The response may have a null value for the `playlist`, `index`, `seek`, and/or `seek_end` keys if these parameters have not yet been set, or if data is unavailable.

 ## Emacs frontend